jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

    ![3](imgs\3.jpg)

+   > **Note:** All the subsequent New Users will be assigned **Default** role.
+But you can also change the role assigned, process of which is explained below.
+   >
+   > **Note:** Default user role will only have View access.
+For access of other modules, Super User will need to add the default user in relevant teams and assign the roles.

 ## Roles

 Next step is to create roles that will be later assigned to team members.
 Platform provides some prebuilt roles for Team Leads and Team Players but you can also create custom roles as well.

-First time user registering from the company domain will be assigned Super User role.
-All the other users from that domain will be assigned default role but you can change the role assigned to the user.

 To create a new Role: